Modern triangle geometry: Triangle cubics

 Cubic curves arise naturally in the study of triangles.
-For example, the locus of a point P in the plane of the reference triangle ABC such that, if the reflections of P in the sidelines of triangle ABC are P_{a}, P_{b}, P_{c}, then the lines AP_{a}, BP_{b} and CP_{c} are concurrent is a cubic curve named Neuberg cubic.
+For example, the locus of a point P in the plane of the reference triangle △ABC such that, if the reflections of P in the sidelines of △ABC are P_{a}, P_{b}, P_{c}, then the lines AP_{a}, BP_{b} and CP_{c} are concurrent is a cubic curve named Neuberg cubic.
 It is the first cubic listed in Bernard Gibert's Catalogue of Triangle Cubics.
 This Catalogue lists more than 1200 triangle cubics with information on each curve such as the barycentric equation of the curve, triangle centers which lie on the curve, locus properties of the curve and references to literature on the curve.